Dan-Hodges/SoccerDates/README.md

 ## About

-SoccerDates is an client-side Angular app I build for my front-end capstone.
+SoccerDates is a client-side Angular app I build for my front-end capstone.
 I my previous profession I was a soccer coach.
 The annual scheduling meeting was a nightmare.
 SoccerDates is an app that allows users to create an email address and schedule games.
 All users are automatically added to a league that shows the dates, open and booked, for all other opponents.
 Features include adding and cancelling games, as well as sending and rejecting invitations.